AdobeDocs/experience-manager-64.en/help/assets/config-smart-tagging.md

 ## Configure Smart Content Service {#configure-smart-content-service}

-To configure the integration, use the values of [!UICONTROL TECHNICAL ACCOUNT ID], [!UICONTROL ORGANIZATION ID], [!UICONTROL CLIENT SECRET], Authorization Server, and [!UICONTROL CLIENT ID] fields from the Adobe Developer Console integration.
+To configure the integration, use the values of [!UICONTROL TECHNICAL ACCOUNT ID], [!UICONTROL ORGANIZATION ID], [!UICONTROL CLIENT SECRET], and [!UICONTROL CLIENT ID] fields from the Adobe Developer Console integration.
 Creating a Smart Tags cloud configuration allows authentication of API requests from the [!DNL Experience Manager] deployment.

 1. In [!DNL Experience Manager], navigate to **[!UICONTROL Tools > Cloud Service > Legacy Cloud Services]** to open the [!UICONTROL Cloud Services] console.